jglovier/jglovier.github.io/_posts/2015-02-28-why-we-fear.md

 I'm still pretty scared.
 The coming weeks and months hold much for me and my family that are far beyond what I can imagine, even after talking with friends who have walked this journey before.
 I'm not expecting fear to go away, because the unknown will not go away.

-But what I am expecting to do is get more comfortable with the unknown, and trust that there is a purpose - and a God - who knows what I do not.
-Because the unknown is part of life, and I really think it's something that should both be feared, and cherished.
+But what I am expecting to do is get more comfortable with the unknown, trust that there is a purpose - and a God - who knows what I do not, and lean on the wonderful people around me who offer glimpses of hope in dark times.
+Because the unknown is part of life, and I really think it's something that should be feared as a reminder of our limitations, cherished as an opportunity to break through those limitations, and embraced as part of what unites us as humans.